core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Manager Authentication Credential ## {#ssec-common-context-gm-pub-key}

 The new parameter Group Manager Authentication Credential specifies the authentication credential of the Group Manager, including the Group Manager's public key.
 The endpoint MUST achieve proof-of-possession of the corresponding private key.
+As an example, such proof-of-possession is possible to achieve during the join process provided by the realization of Group Manager specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 Further details on the provisioning of the Group Manager's authentication credential to the group members are out of the scope of this document.

 ### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}